-- South Australia, Australian Capital Territory, New South Wales, Queensland, Victoria and the Northern Territory provided principal diagnosis data based on the ICD-10-AM 10th Edition, consistent with the specifications. - Tasmania provided principal diagnosis data based on the ICD-10-AM 9th Edition. - Western Australia provided principle diagnosis data based primarily on the ICD-10-AM 8th Edition.
+- South Australia, Australian Capital Territory, New South Wales, Queensland, Tasmania, Victoria and the Northern Territory provided principal diagnosis data based on the ICD-10-AM 10th Edition, consistent with the specifications. - Western Australia provided principle diagnosis data based primarily on the ICD-10-AM 10th Edition.
 However, in some instances, diagnoses recorded for long-stay patients may be from previous editions.